-Many people think that their safe deposit box is the best place to store their original estate planning documents, but this isn't always the case.
+Many people think that their safe deposit box at their neighborhood bank or credit union is the best place to store their original estate planning documents.
+However, this isn't always the case.

-In many states, your family will need a court order to open up the box and locate your documents if it's in your sole name without a joint owner.
-Your loved ones won't have immediate access to your estate plan if you become disabled or after you die, at least not without that court order.
+In many states, your family will need a court order to open up the box and locate your documents if it's solely in your name without a joint owner.
+Your loved ones won't have immediate access to your estate plan if you become disabled or after you die—at least not without that court order.

-The most logical place for your estate planning documents is in your home or office, but make sure the spot is protected from fire and floods.
-A fire- and water-proof safe would be ideal, but if you do decide to use a safe, make sure someone you know and trust has the lock combination.
+It may seem like the most logical place for your estate planning documents is in your home or office.
+But if you go this route, be sure the spot is protected from fire and floods.
+A fireproof, waterproof safe would be ideal, and if you do decide to use a safe, make sure someone you know and trust has the lock combination.

 At a minimum, keep the documents on a high shelf.
-I've lived through Hurricanes Katrina and Wilma and several of my clients have lost their original documents because they were stored on the bottom shelf of a bookcase and destroyed in a storm.
+It's not uncommon for people to lose their original documents because they were stored on the bottom shelf of a bookcase and destroyed in a storm.

-Your attorney's office is the safest place for your will or other estate planning documents.
-At the very least, he should retain signed copies of all paperwork relating to your estate.
-If the originals are accidentally destroyed, he can easily recreate them from his copies and have everything resigned.
+Your attorney's office is perhaps the safest place for your will or other estate planning documents.
+At the very least, they should retain signed copies of all paperwork relating to your estate.
+If the originals are accidentally destroyed, your attorney can easily recreate them from copies and have everything re-signed.

-If you've formed a revocable living trust, the person you've named as your successor trustee can hold on to the paperwork for you.
+If you've formed a revocable living trust, the person you've named as your successor trustee can hold the paperwork for you.

 If your original documents can't be found after your death, the presumption will be that you either did not leave a will or you intended to destroy it.

-The court will proceed as though you died "intestate," without a will or any other estate plan.
-Your assets will pass to your closest kin in an order set by state law rather than by the terms you set out in your estate plan.
+In that case, the court will proceed as though you died intestate, or without a will or any other estate plan.
+Your assets will pass to your closest kin in an order set by state law, rather than by the terms you set out in your estate plan.